 Learn how gin, whisky and its specialty spirit, Naked Biscuit (containing local sorghum cane), are made before finishing up with a tasting, naturally.

 On the first Saturday of each month, visit more than a dozen venues during WeHo’s free art walk.
 Start at Zeitgeist, a contemporary arts gallery that focuses on emerging local talent.
-Check out Saving Space, Megan Lightell’s paintings of Nashville’s green spaces, on until Dec.
-16.
+Check out Bedfellows, Vadis Tuner’s textile sculptures, on until December 22.

 The burgers at this casual spot are juicy and easy on the wallet.
 Order the chili burger with cheddar and homemade chili and pair it with a thick vanilla milkshake made with soft-serve ice cream.